 Intellectual property (IP) is the individual and collective creative content created by faculty, staff, graduate students, and some undergraduate students at the University of Northern Iowa.
 Intellectual property consists of patents, trademarks, copyrights, and trade secrets.
 At UNI, IP has generated $1 million in royalties over the past decade.

 At UNI faculty and staff have an obligation to disclose their research that might have IP potential.
 Graduate students whose research involves only secondary research resources do not have an obligation to disclose; however, graduate students whose research is primary, involves the creation of a product, process, algorithm, new terminology, etc. must contact the Intellectual Property Office to determine if they need to disclose.
 Undergraduate students are not obligated to disclose; however, in order to receive guidance and technical assistance, disclosing may be recommended.
 Undergrads who disclose are eligible to receive help from the University.
 The full intellectual property policy is available here: https://policies.uni.edu/1003 Additionally, these policies may be important to you also: 9.03 Conflict of Interest https://policies.uni.edu/903, 9.54 Acceptable Use of Information Technology Resources https://policies.uni.edu/954, 10.08 Distributed Learning and IP Rights https://policies.uni.edu/1008.
 We encourage faculty, staff, and students to contact the IP office to discuss your potential intellectual property and if you need to officially disclose to the University.
-You may contact us at: email@example.com or call 319-273-5732 (ask for the Intellectual Property Officer).
+You may contact Paul Kinghorn at email@example.com or call 319-273-4327.
 Here is the link to the disclosure form: /jpec/sites/default/files/2017_uni_ip_full_disclosure_document.docx

-Any UNI program, center, department, or individual, other than Athletics, that has trademark-able words or phrases, visual identities, etc. should contact the Intellectual Property Officer so the IP Office can file the trademark on behalf of the University.
-The IP Office keeps a list of all non-Athletics UNI trademarks and makes sure maintenance and renewal fees are paid on time for UNI trademark intellectual property.
-If you are wanting to use a UNI trademark, such as an Athletic trademark, contact Athletic Licensing at: http://unipanthers.com/sports/2015/11/6/GEN_1106150234.aspx
+Any UNI program, center, department, or individual, other than Athletics, that has trademark-able words or phrases, visual identities, etc. should contact the office of the University Counsel.
+The University Counsel keeps a list of all UNI trademarks and makes sure maintenance and renewal fees are paid on time for UNI trademark intellectual property.

-UNI programs, centers, departments, or individuals may file for copyrights without the assistance of the Intellectual Property Office at https://www.copyright.gov/ If you would like assistance, you may contact the IP Office.
+UNI programs, centers, departments, or individuals may file for copyrights without the assistance of the Intellectual Property Office at https://www.copyright.gov/ If you would like assistance, you may contact University Counsel.
 Information on copyrights from a creator's perspective and from a user's perspective may be found at: http://guides.lib.uni.edu/copyright

 Several people serve UNI by being members of the Intellectual Property Committee.
 The IPC reviews disclosures from faculty, staff, and students to determine if UNI has any interest in pursuing protection for the potential intellectual property.
 The members of the IPC are: